insin/newforms/docs/fields.rst

    * Default widget: :js:class:`SelectMultiple`
    * Empty value: ``[]`` (an empty list)
-   * Normalizes to: A list of strings.
+   * Normalises to: A list of strings.
    * Validates that every value in the given list of values exists in the list of choices.
    * Error message keys: ``required``, ``invalidChoice``, ``invalidList``